Counting surfaces on Calabi-Yau 4-folds I: Foundations: Introduction

 \begin{theorem}[Theorem \ref{Thm:semistable.rigidified}] Let $(X,H)$ be a polarized Calabi-Yau 4-fold and $v \in H^*(X,\Q)$.
 For any choice of orientation on $\cM^{H,ss}_v(X)$, there exists a canonical reduced virtual cycle

 where $\gamma:=v_2$ and $\chi(v,v):=\int_Xv\dual \cdot v \cdot \td(X)$.
 Moreover, if $[\cM^{H,ss}_v(X)]^\red \neq 0$, then Conjecture \ref{conj:1} holds for $X$ and $\gamma$. \end{theorem}

 We construct the reduced virtual cycle as a class in Kresch's Chow group \cite{Kre} by extending Oh-Thomas's construction \cite{OT} and Kiem-Li's cosection localization \cite{KL13} to Artin stacks (which are global quotients).
-This virtual cycle does not provide numerical invariants since there is no push-forward map for $\cM^{H,ss}_v(X) \to \Spec(\C)$ in general.
+If there exist strictly semi-stable sheaves, this virtual cycle does not provide numerical invariants since there is no push-forward map for $\cM^{H,ss}_v(X) \to \Spec(\C)$.
 Nonetheless, this virtual cycle is sufficient for applications to the variational Hodge conjecture.